-6.1 Bound Pronouns and φ -(mis)match
+6.1 Bound Pronouns and $\phi$ -(mis)match

-- These constraints/generalizations we have seen are meant to be seen as descriptive explananda to be captured by a deeper analysis - (26) Construed Reference Condition in English
+- These constraints/generalizations we have seen are meant to be seen as descriptive explananda to be captured by a deeper analysis - (26) Weak Identity Condition in English The bound pronoun in an English reflexive must - The bound pronoun in an English reflexive must be able to be construed as (weakly) interpretive identical to its antecedent

-The bound pronoun in an English reflexive must be able to be construed as referring to its antecedent - (37) Some Constraints on φ -Mismatch in English Counter-Identicals
+(37) Some Constraints on $\phi$ -Mismatch in English Counter-Identicals

-If (i) the antecedent of binding is a 1.sG pronoun, (ii) the mood is irrealis, and (iii) the reflexive self-phrase does not contain a 3.sG pronoun, then the pronoun and antecedent need not match φ -features to allow a grammatical reflexive interpretation in a CID context.
-If any of the conditions is not met, a mismatching reflexive pronoun is ill-formed. - (42) Generalization on English Gender-Conditioned φ -Match
+If (i) the antecedent of binding is a 1.SG pronoun, (ii) the mood is irrealis, and (iii) the reflexive self-phrase does not contain a 3.SG pronoun, then the pronoun and antecedent need not match $\varphi$ -features to allow a grammatical reflexive interpretation in a CID context.
+If any of the conditions is not met, a mismatching reflexive pronoun is ill-formed.

+(42) Generalization on English Gender-Conditioned $\phi$ -Match

-If a bound pronoun has a gender φ -feature that is specified (i.e., not \emptyset), then the bound pronoun cannot have φ -features that conflict with those specified on the binder.
+If a bound pronoun has a gender $\varphi$ -feature that is specified (i.e., not $\emptyset$ ), then the bound pronoun cannot have $\varphi$ -features that conflict with those specified on the binder.

-• They lead to some larger conclusions
+• They lead to four larger conclusions